mqtthiqs/at-doc/docs/index.md

 ## What's in the box

-_Atelier_ is a standalone application and a plugin for DAWs (VST3, AUv2, AAX) for macOS (Windows support coming soon).
+_Atelier_ is a standalone application and a plug-in for DAWs (VST3, AUv2, AAX) for macOS (Windows support coming soon).
 Atelier comprises a set of _modules_, which are freely chainable and connectible:

 * **Processors** which generate or transform sound, and
 * **Modulators** which generate modulations, freely assignable to any parameter